mt2017-tartu-shared-task/materials/quickhttps/www.google.ee/quick-walkthrough.md

 ## Neural Machine Translation (NMT) and Encoder-decoder Models

-Encoder-decoder models (Kalchbrenner & Blunsom 2013, Sutskever et al. 2014) are the simplest version of NMT.
+Encoder-decoder models are the simplest version of NMT.
 The idea is relatively simple: we read in the words of a target sentence one-by-one using a recurrent neural network, then predict the words in the target sentence.

 First, we *encode* the source sentence.
 To do so, we convert the source word into a fixed-length word representation.